NOLA Ready logo

 • Uber/Lyft/Rideshare: If you are using a rideshare to get to the Smoothie King Center, please be dropped off at Loyola Ave. and Dave Dixon Dr.

-• If you can’t evacuate on your own because of medical needs, you might be eligible to be picked up from your home.
+• If you can’t evacuate on your own because of medical and/or mobility needs, you might be eligible to be picked up from your home.
 Create a Smart911 profile and fill out the medical section.
+During a City Assisted Evacuation, you might be eligible for paratransit pickup.

 What to bring